KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 Conformance Submission Package Requirements
 -------------------------------------------

-Conformance submission package must contain following:
+The conformance submission package must contain the following:

 1) Full test logs (TestResults.qpa) from CTS runs against all driver builds
 2) Result of "git status" and "git log" from CTS source directory
 3) Any patches used on top of release tag
 4) Conformance statement

-Test logs (1) should be named TestResults-<driver build type>.qpa, for example TestResults-armeabi-v7a.qpa.
-On platforms where multiple different driver builds (for example 64-bit and 32-bit) are present, CTS must be ran against all of them.
+Test logs (1) should be named <submission pkg dir>/TestResults-<driver build type>.qpa, for example TestResults-armeabi-v7a.qpa.
+On platforms where multiple different driver builds (for example 64-bit and 32-bit) are present, CTS logs must be provided for each driver build.

-CTS build must always be done from clean git repository that doesn't have any uncommitted changes.
+The CTS build must always be done from clean git repository that doesn't have any uncommitted changes.
 Thus it is necessary to run and capture output of "git status" and "git log" (2) in the source directory:

 	git status > <submission pkg dir>/git-status.txt
 	git log <release tag>..HEAD > <submission pkg dir>/git-log.txt

-Any changes made to CTS must be committed to the repository, and provided as part of the submission package (3).
+Any changes made to CTS must be committed to the local repository, and provided as part of the submission package (3).
 This can be done by running:

 	git format-patch -o <submission pkg dir> <release tag>..HEAD

-In general bugfixes and changes to platform-specific code (mostly under framework/platform) are allowed.
+In general, bugfixes and changes to platform-specific code (mostly under framework/platform) are allowed.
+The commit message for each change must include a clear description of the change and why it is necessary.
+Non-porting related changes must be accompanied by a waiver (see below).

 Note: When cherry-picking patches on top of release tag, please use "git cherry-pick -x" to include original commit hash in the commit message.